Dallas Brooks: Early life

-Brooks was born on 22 August 1896 at Cambridge, Cambridgeshire, son of Dallas George Brooks and Violet Ruth, née Shepherd.
+Brooks was born on 22 August 1896 at Cambridge, Cambridgeshire, son of Dallas George Brooks and Violet Ruth Brooks, née Shepherd.
 He was an only child.

 Brooks was educated at Dover College and joined the Royal Marines in 1914.
 During the First World War he was severely wounded during the Gallipoli landings in 1915.
 He took part in the Zeebrugge Raid in 1918, for which he was awarded a Distinguished Service Order.
+The citation for the award appeared in The Edinburgh Gazette in July 1918 and reads as follows:

 Cricketing career

 Upon returning from war, Brooks made his first-class debut for the Royal Navy against Cambridge University in 1919 as a right-handed batsman who bowled right-arm medium.
 The same season he made his debut for Hampshire against Surrey in the County Championship.
 Brooks represented Hampshire eight times in the 1919, making his maiden first-class century against Gloucestershire with a score of 107.

 Brooks represented Hampshire in nine first-class matches between 1919 and 1921, with his final first-class appearance for the county coming against Middlesex.
 He scored 244 runs for Hampshire at a batting average of 16.26, with one century and one half century and a high score of 107.

-In 1920 Brooks made his second first-class century, this time for the Royal Navy against the Army, which gave him his highest first-class score of 143.
+In 1920, Brooks made his second first-class century, this time for the Royal Navy against the Army, which gave him his highest first-class score of 143.
 He played as an all-rounder for the Royal Navy, a role he did not fill at Hampshire.

 In all, Brooks represented the Royal Navy in sixteen first-class matches, with his final appearance for them coming against the Royal Air Force in 1929.
 In his sixteen matches for the Royal Navy, Brooks scored 690 runs at a batting average of 23.00, with one century and two half centuries and a highest score of 143.
-With the ball he took 38 wickets at a bowling average of 27.63, with one five wicket haul which gave him his career best figures of 8/90.
+With the ball, he took 38 wickets at a bowling average of 27.63, with one five-wicket haul, which gave him his career-best figures of 8/90.

 Additionally, Brooks represented the Combined Services with four first-class matches.

 Military career

 Brooks graduated from the Royal Navy Staff College in 1934, and from 1943 served as Director-General (Military) of the Political Warfare Executive.
-In 1946 he was appointed Commandant General Royal Marines in the rank of lieutenant general.
+In 1946, he was appointed Commandant General Royal Marines in the rank of lieutenant general.
 He was promoted to general in 1948, knighted that year, and retired in May 1949.